getgauge/docs.gauge.org/getting_started/installing-gauge.rst

 This getting started guide walks you through the core features of Gauge.
 You'll be able to install Gauge and learn how to create a test automation project using Gauge.

-If you are new to Gauge, check out the `Overview </overview.html>`__ section in the docs for a quick introduction to th most important concepts and features of the tool.
+If you are new to Gauge, check out the `Overview </overview.html>`__ section in the docs for a quick introduction to the most important concepts and features of the tool.